(Para ver preguntas frecuentes en español, haga clic aquí, por favor.)

 - Honor roll students can leave at 4:15 pm after a short worship.

-- Remaining students have study hall from 4:00 pm to 5:00 pm for homework help and tutoring.
-Worship is at 5:00 pm and dismissal is at 5:30 pm.
+- Remaining students have study hall from 4:00 pm to 5:30 pm for homework help and tutoring.
+Dismissal is at 5:30 pm.

 - Mandatory Saturday school is from 9:00 am to 12:00 pm, when scheduled.